Apeiros-46B/AlchimiaVitae/README.md

 - Volatile
   - Applicable items: Bow, Crossbow
   - Effects:
-    - 1/7 chance to shoot a large fireball that does no block damage and does not create fire
+    - 1/7 chance to shoot a large fireball that does no block damage and does not create fire instead of an arrow
     - If a large fireball is not fired, a small fireball will be fired instead that does no block damage and does not create fire
 - Automatic Replant
   - Applicable items: Hoe